mathiazom/slackpack/README.md

 # slackpack
-Merge Slack exports into a single PostgreSQL database
+🎒 Incrementally merge Slack exports into a single PostgreSQL database